Ugandan opposition presidential candidate Bobi Wine says military raided his home

 Wine also said in a separate post on Twitter that soldiers raided the home of one of his aides overnight and took the man to an unknown destination.

-Museveni announced on Twitter that he would address the nation at 7 pm local time (1600 GMT) on Tuesday.
+Museveni announced on Twitter that he would address the nation at 7 p.m.
+(1600 GMT) on Tuesday.

+On Tuesday morning, many people reported being unable to access Facebook.
+During the previous election in 2016, social media - Facebook and WhatsApp - were shut off for days around the vote.

+Uganda Communications Commission spokesman Ibrahim Bbossa did not respond to a phone call seeking comment.
+A spokesman for Facebook in Nairobi did not immediately reply to a request for comment.

+Facebook on Monday announced it had taken down a network in Uganda linked to the ministry of information for using fake and duplicate accounts to post ahead of the election.

+At a press conference on Tuesday, Wine and two other opposition candidates - Patrick Amuriat and Mugisha Muntu - urged Ugandans to turn out and “protect their vote” by staying at polling stations to observe counting afterwards.

-Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by Clarence Fernandez and Kenneth Maxwell
+Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by Clarence Fernandez, Kenneth Maxwell and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.